What is ecotourism?

-The Costa Rican Tourism Institute (ICT) set up in 2011 a CSE certification (Sustainable Tourism Certification) in order to sort and differentiate tourism companies according to their degree of involvement in the preservation of the environment (exploitation of natural, cultural and social resources).
+The Costa Rican Tourism Institute (ICT) established a CSE certification (Sustainable Tourism Certification) in 2011 in order to rate tourism companies according to their degree of involvement in the preservation of the environment (exploitation of natural, cultural and social resources).
 This is a private action under state control.
 There are 5 different levels of certification and a set of very strict specifications.

 The Bandera Azul Ecológica (Ecological Blue Flag) is a certification awarded annually to communities that engage in sustainable development (waste management or protection of natural resources).
 This government action follows strict criteria, and aims to convey a protected environment for future generations.

-But the initiatives do not come just from the state.
-Many individuals, hotels and associations began to play the game of ecotourism.
-Quakers in Monteverde, the Absolute Natural Reserve Cabo Blanco, ACTUAR and ATEC are very good examples.
+But the initiatives do not come just from the state!
+Many individuals, hotels and associations are involved in ecotourism such as the Quakers of Monteverde, the Absolute Natural Reserve Cabo Blanco, ACTUAR and ATEC.